askinne2/Little-Green-Light-Integration/docs/GITHUB-PAGES-SETUP.md

-# GitHub Pages Setup for System Flowchart
+# GitHub Pages Setup with Jekyll

-This document explains how to publish the interactive system flowchart to GitHub Pages for easy access and embedding in Notion.
+This documentation site uses **Jekyll** (built into GitHub Pages) to automatically render all markdown files as browsable HTML pages with consistent navigation and styling.

 ## Quick Setup Steps